valeriangalliat/blog/2021/07/search-static-blog-github-api.md

 inline from the markup.
-Passing `this` allows me to forward the current `<form>` element that's being submitted for context, and the `return` allows to propagate a `return false` from the function to cancel the default behaviour of submitting a query.
+Passing `this` allows me to forward the current `<form>` element that's being submitted for context, and the `return` allows to propagate a `return false` from the function to cancel the default behavior of submitting a query.

 This is actually the oldest way of scripting events, and the browser support of this pattern is going to be way better than that of the